-25 Nov Election manifestos mark the end of British foreign policy consensus
+25 Nov General election manifestos mark the end of British foreign policy consensus

 Next month’s election has been variously framed as a ‘once in a generation’ opportunity, or an existential threat, with the future of Brexit, the NHS and our economic model all at stake.
 For the first time in many decades, so too are each of the three largest parties offering truly distinct foreign policy platforms – meaning Britain could be set to embark on an unchartered pathway in our global affairs.

 Now that the Conservatives have joined Labour and the Liberal Democrats in announcing their manifesto, we can not only compare their foreign policy commitments, but also the tone and emphasis they place on the very nature of our role in the world.